 Here are some must-have features to look for:

-AIO Tests is an AI-powered qa testing and test management tool that works right inside Jira.
+AIO Tests is an AI-powered test management tool that works inside Jira.
 It's designed to make the whole QA process easier for software teams.
 The main idea behind it is to give testers a simple and effective way to manage their work so they can focus on quality in their software product.

 The tool comes with advanced features like centralized test case management, generative AI feature, custom sets, complete cycle management, comprehensive testing reports, automation, and customization.
 AIO Tests handles both manual and automated testing, giving you a central spot to plan tests, organize, run them, and track any errors.